Sue9104/web-manual/install-trantrace/install-with-docker-compose.md

 # Install Trantrace with Docker-compose

-**It is recommended to install Trantrace with docker-compose**, which is isolated from dependency problems, and easy to deploy
+**It is recommended to install Trantrace with docker-compose**, which is isolated from dependency problems, and easy to deploy.

 ## Prerequisites

 Docker is required for docker-compose, please make sure both are installed.